OutSystems/docs-howtos/src/development/data-grid/reactive/how-to-view-data.md

     You can change the content of these placeholders as required.

-1. Create an Action to fetch the data you want to display in the grid.
+1. Create a Data Action to fetch the data you want to display in the grid.

     ![Create fetch data action](images/grid-fetch-data-ss.png)

 1. Enter a name for the Action's output parameter (for example, Data) and ensure the **Data Type** is **Text**.

+    This output parameter is used to receive the data fetched from the database.

     ![Name output parameter](images/grid-output-par-ss.png)